Tomohisa Taguchi: Career

 In 2014, under A-1 Pictures, Taguchi made his directorial debut with Persona 3 The Movie: No. 2, Midsummer Knight's Dream.
-He is no stranger to the series as he has worked in various Persona's anime before.
+He worked on various Persona anime before.
 Taguchi shared that it was a tough job for him because it was his first directorial work and he was also directing Persona 4: The Golden Animation at the same time.
 After the film was released, he received an offer from Aniplex producer, Kazuki Adachi, to direct another Persona film, Persona 3 The Movie: No. 4, Winter of Rebirth.
 On December 19, 2015, during Jump Festa 2016, it was announced that Taguchi is the director for Twin Star Exorcist TV anime adaptation.
 The series was produced on a tight schedule.
 At AnimeJapan 2017, Taguchi, who rushed to the event in the middle of final work, said that when he finished storyboarding the final episode (while stating that the work was still ongoing), he felt a deep emotion that he had never felt before in any other work.

 On July 9, 2017, the 56th volume of Dengeki Bunko Magazine revealed that Taguchi is directing the new Kino's Journey TV anime at Lerche.
 In the interview, Taguchi said that the anime uses different color palette and art production company for each episode.
 The reason for this was because he wanted to express the feeling that each country was completely different from the others to the audience.
-On September 11, 2018, it was announced that Taguchi is the director for new original anime project by Pierrot producer, Sadahiko Tominaga, and his college friend, Too Kyo Games CEO, Kazutaka Kodaka, which two years later was revealed to be called Akudama Drive.
+On September 11, 2018, it was announced that Taguchi is the director for new original anime project by Pierrot producer, Yoshihiro Tominaga, and his college friend, Too Kyo Games CEO, Kazutaka Kodaka, which two years later was revealed to be called Akudama Drive.
 Tominaga personally chose him to direct the project because he got the impression that Taguchi is particularly good at directing action scenes and designing the screens when he had the opportunity to work with him before.
 Taguchi said he has been approached by Tominaga since around 2017.
-Tominaga told him about wanting to do Tarantino-like crime suspense anime with cyberpunk setting.
+Tominaga told him about wanting to do a Tarantino-like crime suspense anime with a cyberpunk setting.
 It was a project he hadn't seen much in animation, so he thought it would be interesting.
 On July 6, 2019, "Future of Digimon" panel at Anime Expo 2019 revealed that Taguchi is directing Digimon's 20th anniversary film, Digimon Adventure: Last Evolution Kizuna.
 Taguchi was appointed as the director of the film by Toei producer, Yosuke Kinoshita, since before the production of the sixth Digimon Adventure tri. film has been finished.
 The ideas that formed the basis of the film storyline were solidified with his participation.